pytorch/xla/README.md

 Additional information on PyTorch/XLA, including a description of its semantics and functions, is available at [PyTorch.org](http://pytorch.org/xla/).
-See the [API Guide](API_GUIDE.md) for best practices when writing networks that run on XLA devices (TPU, GPU, CPU and...).
+See the [API Guide](API_GUIDE.md) for best practices when writing networks that run on XLA devices (TPU, CUDA, CPU and...).

 Our comprehensive user guides are available at: